 Study skills LibGuides: Including guides on copyright, plagiarism, managing references (including Zotero and Mendeley), text and data mining.

-We want to make sure that we cater for any special needs you may have, so we recommend that students with a disability consult the University’s Disability Resource Centre (DRC) before commencing their studies.
+We want to make sure that we cater for disabled students who may require reasonable adjustments to their academic studies.
+So we recommend that disabled students consult the University’s Disability Resource Centre (DRC) before commencing their studies.
 We send DRC forms to candidates along with our offer letters, so please do let us know how we can help.